polypoly-eu/polyPod/core/utils/silly-i18n/README.md

 will presumably outgrow this package before too long and switch to a proper third party translation library.
 If this is still around after 2021, I will feel pretty silly.

+## Usage

+It includes very basic language capabilities based on the browser language feature.
+You will need to set language by hand in case it's outside the browser.